agile-lab-dev/witboost-databricks-tech-adapter/docs/HLD.md

 The DLT Pipeline is configured to point to a notebook contained in a specific branch (typical for development environments) or tag (typical for QA/production) of the git repository.
 The pipeline is named as follows: `$Domain_$DPName_$MajorVersion_$ComponentName_$Environment`

-Each Workload's git repository is linked to the Workspace in a folder under "Users/<deploy_user>/<dp_name>_<dp_major_version>/<component_name>" with its own name (normalized).
-Developers and owner have "CAN_RUN" permissions on this folder.
-The "run as" user also has "CAN_RUN" permissions, since it can be different from eg the `deploy user`.
-Finally, the `deploy user` has full permissions since it is a subfolder of his home.
+Each Workload's git repository is linked to the Workspace in a folder under "/Workspace/<dp_name>_<dp_major_version>/<component_name>" with its own name (normalized).
+Developer and owner have configuarble permissions on this folder.
+Finally, the `deploy user` has full permissions since is the owner of the folder.

 ![DLT Provisioning](img/hld-workload-dlt-provisioning.png)